 Other JetBlue perks with the card include 50% savings on eligible inflight purchases on JetBlue-operated flights and points pooling with family and friends.
 You’ll also enjoy an extra level of security thanks to EMV chip technology and benefits through the Mastercard payment network.
 These benefits and protections include:

 What is Barclays like to deal with as an account holder?
 Here is a selection of expert and consumer ratings for the bank:

 Should You Apply for the JetBlue Card?

-Ultimately, the JetBlue card a great introductory airline card for those who only fly from time to time (and typically fly JetBlue).
-The lack of an annual fee means that cardholders can earn points at their leisure, without the pressure of spending or traveling a certain amount to make their card “worth it.”
-But beyond its point-earning capabilities, the card has little else to offer in terms of enhancing your booking or inflight experience.
+Ultimately, the JetBlue card is a great introductory airline card for those who only fly from time to time (and typically fly JetBlue).
+The lack of an annual fee means cardholders can earn points at their leisure, without the pressure of spending or traveling a certain amount to make their card “worth it.”
+But beyond its point-earning capabilities, the card has little else to offer to enhance your booking or inflight experience.
 Cardholders won’t receive freebies such as checked bags and shouldn’t expect red carpet treatment of priority boarding.
-This card’s sole purpose is to earn points towards free flights.
+This card’s sole purpose is to earn points toward free flights.